ghdtjr/A-LLMRec/README.md

 ## Evaluation
 Inference stage generates "recommendation_output.txt" file and write the recommendation result generated from the LLMs into the file.
+To evaluate the result, run the eval.py file.

 ```
 python main.py --inference --rec_pre_trained_data Movies_and_TV